pedrosfaria2/economic_events/README.md

     pytest
     ```

-    This will execute all the tests located in the `tests` directory.
+    This will execute all the tests located in the `tests` directory. **Note: Tests involving email sending are only supported on Windows.**

 2. To run the benchmark tests, use: